 Owners’ Guide to Renting their RV

-Renting your RV for a long time can be a tough decision for you, but doing so can be a very rewarding experience.
+Renting your RV for a long time can be challenging, but doing so can be an enriching experience.
 According to the RVIA, more than 8.9 million households own an RV, and this figure only continues to rise.

-Renting an RV can be quite rewarding for owners in the following aspects:
+Renting an RV can be pretty rewarding for owners in the following aspects:

-If your RV sits idle in the backyard or driveway costing you in vehicle taxes, storage fees, and depreciation.
-Why not try to make a little extra money while you’re not using it?
+If your RV sits idle in the backyard or driveway, it will cost you vehicle taxes, storage fees, and depreciation.
+Why not try to make a little extra money while not using it?

 Making money is a big incentive for RV owners.
-Undoubtedly, it’s a solid business opportunity which is booming nowadays.
+Undoubtedly, it’s a solid business opportunity that is booming nowadays.

-If you don’t own an RV yet, renting it could be a way to rationalize the expenses when you purchase, such as storage, maintenance, etc. RVs can be costly, and renting it can be a great way to subsidize your ownership cost.
-This can pay off your debt, and more.
+If you don’t own an RV, renting it could be a way to rationalize your purchase expenses, such as storage, maintenance, etc. RVs can be costly, and renting it can be a great way to subsidize your ownership cost.
+This can pay off your debt and more.

 Unfortunately, renting your RV may also have some downsides.
 These include:

-Renting their RV can be quite tough for emotional owners.
+Renting their RV can be pretty tough for emotional owners.
 Many can’t help but think of worst-case scenarios.
-Although, thinking rationally may be a solution to this, but everyone can’t curb the anxiety.
+Although reasoning may be a solution to this, everyone can’t curb anxiety.

-For instance, you know the ins and outs of RV as an owner, and you have your checklist ready to review before transit and setup.
+For instance, you know the ins and outs of RV as an owner and have your checklist ready to review before transit and setup.
 However, renters who are novice campers don’t have this experience.
 Thus, they may cause damage to your rig.

-By far, the potential damage to your RV is a great downside to renting it out.
-However, RV sharing sites offer both owners and renters an insurance policy in case any worst-case scenario occurs.
+By far, the potential damage to your RV is a significant downside to renting it out.
+However, RV-sharing sites offer owners and renters an insurance policy in case of any worst-case scenario.

-You’ll need to take out all your personal belongings from the camper each time you let someone rent it.
+You’ll need to remove all your belongings from the camper each time you let someone rent it.
 This can be energy-consuming and time-consuming, especially if you live in your RV full-time and choose to rent it out.
 However, if you use your RV for seasonal vacations, you won’t have to spend much energy and time on this.

 For renting your RV, you’ll probably have to invest in a few upgrades to ensure the safety of your renters.
 This is important if your RV is a few years old.
 However, a maintained rig will attract more renters because it offers peace of mind.

-A few investments important for this case include replacing the tires, purchasing a fire extinguisher and smoke detectors, checking brakes, brake lights, and suspension.
+A few investments significant for this case include replacing the tires, purchasing a fire extinguisher and smoke detectors, and checking brakes, brake lights, and suspension.

 Tips for Renting Out Your RV